This post may contain affiliate or sponsored links. Please read our disclosure policy.

 - Reheat cooked, frozen rice in the microwave.
 Break your block of frozen rice into chunks and place them in a microwave-safe bowl or dish.
 Add a drizzle of a flavorful oil or a dab of butter and cover the dish with a damp paper towel.
 You may also want to add a little chicken broth for additional moisture.
 Microwave on high for 2 minutes, stir, add more broth if needed, and then heat an additional minute or so.
 Serve while the rice is hot!

 - Add cooked frozen rice directly into a recipe.
-If the rice is going to be stirred into a casserole mix, a soup, or a recipe with a good amount of liquid, you can add it in the frozen state.
+If the rice is going to be stirred into a casserole mix, a soup, or a recipe with a good amount of liquid, you can add it in it’s frozen state.

 - For uncooked frozen rice, simply place the amount of frozen rice you’d like to cook on the counter or in the fridge for several hours.
 You can then cook and prepare the rice according to the package directions.

-Recipes to Use Up Your Frozen Rice
+Recipes to Use It

 After freezing your rice, thaw and use it in one of these delicious recipes…